Katie-Labgold/Decomposing_SMM_Racial_Disparity/README.md

 Decomposition analysis (mediation) of the Black-White racial disparity in severe maternal morbidity (SMM) on the absolute scale through hypertensive disorders of pregnancy (HDP) using g-estimation of a structural nested mean model.

-Associated manuscript is being drafted for peer-review; additional details to follow.
+Associated manuscript in review; additional details to follow.

 Title: Decomposing the Black-White racial disparity in severe maternal morbidity (SMM) risk: the role of hypertensive disorders of pregnancy

+**Two available files:**
+1. gestimation-rmarkdown-2023-03-01.R: code and select comments provided in html file below.
+2. gestimation-rmarkdown-2023-03-01.html: html file of associated R markdown, which provides example of output of primary analysis highlighted in paper.
+To view, click on html file to download and open in browser (chrome preferred).